amielsy/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ###Variables

 Subject - ID of the subject.
 Values from 1-30
-Activity - possible values are WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING features - Features are extracted from measurements of the acceloremeter and gyroscope from the subject doing the activities.
+Activity - possible values are WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+features (columns 3-81) - Features are extracted from measurements of the acceloremeter and gyroscope from the subject doing the activities.
 Features are normalized and bounded within [-1,1].